100 sports records and the stories behind them

 1984: Kareem Abdul-Jabbar breaks NBA scoring mark

 For over a decade, Wilt Chamberlain reigned supreme as the NBA’s all-time leading scorer.
 But on April 5, 1984, his Laker brethren Kareem Abdul-Jabbar surpassed his record of 31,419 points.
-Five players have since passed Chamberlain, too, with LeBron James currently standing 4,300 points behind Abdul-Jabbar’s record.
+Altogether, six players have overtaken Chamberlain’s record, led by Abdul-Jabbar’s record of 38,387 points, Karl Malone’s 36,928 and LeBron James’ 35,500-plus as of mid-November 2021.

 1984: Richard Petty’s 200 NASCAR wins

 Richard Petty is known as The King of racing for good reason.
-In 1984, Petty won his 200th NASCAR race, which remains the most of all-time.
+On July 4, 1984, in his final triumph, Petty won his 200th NASCAR race at the Firecracker 400.
+That’s nearly double the number of wins by the career runner-up (and Petty’s contemporary), David Pearson, with 105 wins.
 President Ronald Reagan was in attendance for the monumental victory and later had a meal of Kentucky Fried Chicken with Petty and other racers.

 1985: Pete Rose becomes the hit king

 In September 1985, Pete Rose surpassed Ty Cobb to become MLB’s all-time hit king.
-However, the date on which Rose achieved the feat is up for debate.
 Inconsistent MLB records have led some to believe Rose topped Cobb on Sept.
 8, but Sept.
 11 is widely regarded as the correct date.
-Either way, Rose finished his career with 4,256 hits.
+Either way, Rose finished his career with 4,256 hits, 65 more than Cobb and 485 more than third-best Hank Aaron.

 1986: Mike Tyson, the prodigal heavyweight champ

-1986: Wayne Gretzky wins his 7th Hart Trophy
+1986: Wayne Gretzky wins his seventh Hart Trophy

-Wayne Gretzky won his seventh Hart Trophy (the NHL’s MVP) after the 1986 season.
-That gave Gretzky the most Harts, passing Gordie Howe.
+Edmonton Oilers legend Wayne Gretzky won his seventh straight Hart Trophy (the NHL’s MVP award) for his 1986–1987 season.
+That gave him the most Harts, passing Gordie Howe.
 Gretzky finished his career with nine MVP awards.
+Only Howe (six) and 1930s star Eddie Shore (four) have won more than three.

 During the 1985–86 NHL season, Wayne Gretzky amassed 215 points in 80 games, the most in NHL history.
-It was Gretzky’s third straight season with 200 or more points and culminated with his seventh straight Hart Trophy (he won eight straight overall.)
-Gretzky’s 163 assists that season are also an NHL record.
+It was Gretzky’s third straight season with 200 or more points (no other player has ever scored 200) and culminated in winning his seventh straight Hart Trophy (he won eight straight overall).
+Gretzky’s 163 assists that season is also an NHL record.

 1988: Orel Hershiser’s 59 consecutive scoreless innings

 On Aug.
-30, 1988, Los Angeles Dodgers pitcher Orel Hershiser pitched a complete game, including four-plus scoreless innings to close out the win.
-Over his next six starts, Hershiser did not allow an earned run, and another team did not score against him in a regular-season game until the 1989 season.
-In all, Hershiser pitched 59 consecutive scoreless innings, the longest such streak in MLB history.
+30, 1988, Los Angeles Dodgers pitcher Orel Hershiser pitched a complete game, ending with four-plus scoreless innings, to close out the win.
+Over his next six starts, he did not allow an earned run.
+In fact, no team scored a run against him in a regular-season game until the 1989 season.
+In all, Hershiser pitched 59 consecutive scoreless innings, the longest such streak in MLB history, to top Dodgers predecessor Don Drysdale’s 58 straight in 1968.

 Seattle Seahawks quarterback Dave Krieg did not have a good day at the office on Nov.
 11, 1990.
-Kansas City Chiefs pass-rusher Derrick Thomas sent Krieg to the turf seven times that afternoon, creating a new NFL record for sacks in one game.
+Kansas City Chiefs pass-rusher Derrick Thomas sent Krieg to the turf seven times that afternoon, a new NFL record for sacks in one game.
+There have only been four six-sack games, and Thomas has one of those too.

-After Rickey Henderson stole his 939th stolen base on May 1, he lifted the bag from the ground and raised it above his head.
-Henderson would go on to steal 1,406 bases, but his record-breaking steal that day was somewhat overshadowed by another accomplishment later that night...
+After Oakland Athletics star Rickey Henderson stole his 939th base on May 1, he lifted the bag from the ground and raised it above his head.
+Henderson would go on to steal 1,406 bases, which is still miles ahead of runner-up Lou Brock’s 938 stolen bags.
+But his record-breaking steal that day was amazingly overshadowed by another accomplishment later that night (see next item).

-Henderson’s 939th stolen base looked to be the story of the day—it happened during an afternoon game in Oakland, shortly before Nolan Ryan took the mound in Arlington for the Texas Rangers.
-Ryan ended up tossing his seventh career no-hitter, which still stands as the MLB record—Ryan’s sixth no-hitter came a year before, against Henderson and the Oakland Athletics.
-Ryan struck out 16 Blue Jays in a 3-0 victory.
+Henderson’s 939th stolen base looked to be the story of the day.
+But it happened during a day game in Oakland shortly before Nolan Ryan took the mound in Arlington for the Texas Rangers.
+Ryan ended up tossing his seventh career no-hitter, which still stands as the MLB record.
+Ryan’s sixth no-hitter came a year before—against Henderson and the A’s.
+Sandy Koufax, the all-time runner-up in the category, “only” pitched four no-hitters.

 This one’s for kicks, folks, and is hardly believable.
-But the story goes that in 1994, North Korean media reported that Kim Jong Il, the country’s leader at the time, shot 38 under on a par-72.
+But the story goes that in 1994, North Korean media reported that Kim Jong-il, the country’s leader at the time, shot 38 under on a par-72.
 Kim was said to have made five holes in one during his first time playing golf, at a course in Pyongyang.
-If this wild tale highlights anything, it is how the existence of a cult of personality often dominates information in North Korea.
+If this wild tale highlights anything (other than the fact that disinformation is nothing new), it is how the existence of a cult of personality often dominates information in North Korea.

 1994: Wayne Gretzky scores his 802nd NHL goal

 Entering the 1994 season, Wayne Gretzky seemed destined to pass Gordie Howe’s NHL record of 801 goals.
-In the weeks leading up to Gretzky’s 802nd goal, Howe spent a large amount of time with “The Great One.”
-After Gretzky lit the lamp for the 802nd time, a 15-minute ceremony stopped play to celebrate the new record, which he would pad with 92 more goals.
+In the weeks leading up to Gretzky’s 802nd goal, Howe spent a lot of time with “The Great One.”
+After Gretzky lit the lamp for the 802nd time, a 15-minute ceremony stopped play to celebrate the new record, which he would later pad with 92 more goals.
+He and Howe are still the only NHL players to score more than 800 goals.

 1995: Cal Ripken Jr.’s consecutive-game streak

-Lou Gehrig’s streak of 2,130 consecutive games played stood as a MLB record for almost 60 years.
+Lou Gehrig’s streak of 2,130 consecutive games played stood as an MLB record for almost 60 years.
 But on Sept.
 6, 1995, Cal Ripken Jr. broke the record many thought was unbreakable.
-Ripken made his debut in 1981, and some attribute his longevity to helping revive baseball one year after a strike stopped the game.
+Ripken made his debut in 1981, and some attribute his longevity to helping revive baseball one year after a strike halted the sport.

 1995: John Stockton breaks Magic Johnson’s assist mark

 John Stockton’s record-breaking 9,222nd assist came in familiar fashion, with a pass to Utah Jazz forward Karl Malone.
 Stockton and Malone played 18 seasons together, making two NBA Finals.
-After topping Magic Johnson’s mark, Stockton received a video message where Johnson called him “the greatest team leader I have ever played against."
+After topping Magic Johnson’s mark, Stockton received a video message from Magic, who called him “the greatest team leader I have ever played against."
+Stockton went on to notch 15,806 assists, which now leads runner-up Jason Kidd’s 12,091.

 1995: Pro wrestling in North Korea draws over 300,000

-In 1995, U.S.-based wrestling promotion WCW and Japanese-based promotion New Japan Pro Wrestling held a show in North Korea at Pyongyang’s May Day Stadium.
+In 1995, U.S.-based wrestling promoter WCW and Japanese-based promoter New Japan Pro Wrestling staged a show in North Korea at Pyongyang’s May Day Stadium.
 The two-day event reportedly drew crowds of 150,000 and 190,000, making it the largest pro wrestling event in history.
-The event was partly a political ploy, as New Japan head man Antonio Inoki, who was also a politician, was looking to improve his public image among local voters.
+The event was partly a political ploy, as New Japan’s Antonio Inoki, who was also a politician, was looking to improve his public image among local voters.

 1996: Michael Jordan wins his fourth Finals MVP

-Millions are reliving Michael Jordan’s heyday with ESPN’s “The Last Dance” miniseries airing throughout the spring.
+Millions have relived Michael Jordan’s heyday watching ESPN’s “The Last Dance” docuseries, now streaming on Netflix.
 Jordan won six NBA Finals MVP awards, but his fourth in 1996 gave him the most of any player.
 Magic Johnson, Shaquille O’Neal, Tim Duncan, and LeBron James are tied for second place with three apiece.

-1997: Gordie Howe’s 6 decades of hockey history
+1997: Gordie Howe’s six decades of hockey history

 Gordie Howe first broke into the professional ranks in 1945.
-His NHL career ended in 1980 with the Hartford Whalers, but in 1997, Howe signed a one-day deal with the Detroit Vipers of the International Hockey League.
+His NHL career ended in 1980 with the Hartford Whalers, but in 1997, Howe signed a one-day deal with the Detroit Vipers of the International Hockey League at age 69.
 No other player has played professional hockey through as many decades.

 Tiger Woods made his Masters debut in 1995 as a 19-year-old amateur.
 Two years later, the golf world was already waiting for his coronation, and the 21-year-old phenom set the Augusta National Golf Club ablaze with a dominant victory.
-At 20 years old, Jordan Spieth almost broke the record in 2014 but instead had to settle for a victory in 2015, becoming the second-youngest champion.
+At 20 years old, Jordan Spieth almost broke the “youngest champion” record in 2014 but instead had to settle for a victory in 2015, becoming the second-youngest winner.

 2001: Barry Bonds’ 73 home runs

 Barry Bonds broke the MLB record for home runs in a single season when he crushed 73 long balls in 2001.
-Throughout the ensuing decade, baseball fans argued over the validity of the record, since steroid allegations trailed Bonds during his time in a San Francisco Giants uniform.
-At the time of #73, Bonds was actually considering a move to another team in the coming offseason.
+Ever since, baseball fans have argued over the validity of the record because of the steroid allegations that trailed Bonds during his time in a San Francisco Giants uniform.
+No teams came forward to sign him after his 2007 release from the Giants even though he hit 28 homers that year.

 2001: Seattle Mariners win 116 games

 After going 116-46 during the 2001 regular season, the Seattle Mariners were clear favorites to win the World Series.
-Edgar Martinez, Ichiro Suzuki, and John Olerud supplied the lumber, and manager Lou Piniella pulled the strings.
-But the Mariners could not overcome an equally stacked New York Yankees squad in the American League Championship Series and fell short of the World Series despite setting a record 116 wins.
+Edgar Martinez, Ichiro Suzuki and John Olerud supplied the lumber, and manager Lou Piniella pulled the strings.
+But the Mariners could not overcome the New York Yankees in the American League Championship Series and fell short of the World Series despite its 116 wins, which tied the 1906 Chicago Cubs (116-36) as MLB’s winningest team in history.

 2002: Brazil captures fifth World Cup